 The key is to find a residency program in a country that won’t tax your worldwide income.
 Sure, you can move from the US to the UK or Canada, but what’s the point?
 These are beautiful countries, but their tax rates are not so pretty.

 The next flag to plant offshore is a corporation or Limited Liability Company.
-If you operate a business abroad, you need an offshore corporation in a zero tax jurisdiction.
-If you want to protect personal savings or a small business, go with an LLC, international trust, or Panama Foundation.
+If you operate a business abroad, you need an offshore corporation in a zero-tax jurisdiction.
+If you want to protect personal savings or a small business, go with an LLC, IBC or an international trust.

-An international business can also eliminate US self employment tax on your business profits.
+International business can also eliminate US self employment tax on your business profits.
 Operate as a typical Schedule C business, or through a US company, and you will pay 15% in SE tax.
-Setup offshore, qualify for the Foreign Earned Income Exclusion, and pay nothing into the US social system.
+Setup offshore, qualify for the Foreign Earned Income Exclusion and pay nothing into the US social system.

 Note: There is usually no tax benefit to incorporating offshore while you are living in the United States.
 Your offshore company will be tax neutral (won’t increase or decrease your US taxes).
 Once you move abroad, the tax benefits will begin, to accrue.